dyba/battles-eos-io/README.md

 cleos create key --to-console
 ```

+Do this twice!

 Next, import both keys:

 ```
-cleos wallet import --private-key PRIVATE_KEY1
+cleos wallet import --private-key PRIVATE_KEY1 cleos wallet import --private-key PRIVATE_KEY2
 ```

 Make sure you select the private key and not the public key, otherwise, you'll get an error.